Regional Contest Rules

 provide participation of all teams that applied, the

-Subregional Contest Director of Subregional Contest has the right to
+Regional Contest Director of the Regional Contest has the right to

-participants, provided that it is approved by the Regional Contest
+participants, provided that it is approved by the Northern Eurasia

 -

-Winners of Subregional Contests and other teams are admitted to
+Winners of Regional Contests and other teams are admitted to

-participate in the Regional Contest according to Teams Selection
+participate in the Northern Eurasia Finals according to Teams Selection

 Regulations approved by the Board of directors of the